 My Research

-I followed this work up with Misener, Schlichting, & Young (2023), which examined the chemical equilibrium expected in these atmospheres.
+I followed this work up with Misener, Schlichting, & Young (2023), which examines the chemical equilibrium expected in these atmospheres.
 We find that silicate species react with the background hydrogen to produce silane (SiH4) and water.
 The abundances of these chemical products of magma-atmosphere interactions decline with altitude, inhibiting convection over an even wider range of temperatures than we found in our 2022 work.
 This work shows that water is a natural product of magma-atmosphere interactions in sub-Neptunes.
 It also indicates that silane could be an observable product of sub-Neptune interiors.

 Bonus: read a science-fiction short story based on these hydrogen atmospheres written by Daniel Bensen, beginning on p.
 18 here.
 This partnership was organized by the Exoplanet Demographics conference in 2020.